Extending HDMI with Cat5e (Or Cat6) Cables Using Wallplates

 You need to insert the right cable in the jacks named one and two.
 This can be easy if you use two different colored Cat5e or Cat6 cables and use one to connect the jacks names 1 and the other to connect the jacks named 2.

 Next, you should install the wallplates in the faceplates before mounting them on the walls.
 The wallplate HDMI extender is now ready to be used.

 Saving You Money

 Just insert the input HDMI cable into the transmitter wallplate and the output HDMI cable into the receiver wallplate.
-Connect your source of HDMI signal to the transmitter plate.
+Connect your source of the HDMI signal to the transmitter plate.
 This can be a Blu-ray player, AV receiver, or similar device.
-Connect the second cable to your HDTV in the remote location to view high resolution video without having to spen a lot of money on HDMI cables.
-Whether you are setting up a home theater and want to hide messy cables behind the wall or are setting up a video receiving system for the office and want to minimize the use of HDMI cables and keep cables out of site, the HDMI wallplate extender that uses Cat5e or Cat6 wires is ideal.
+Connect the second cable to your HDTV in the remote location to view high-resolution video without having to spend a lot of money on HDMI cables.
+Whether you are setting up a home theater and want to hide messy cables behind the wall or are setting up a video receiving system for the office and want to minimize the use of HDMI cables and keep cables out of sight, the HDMI wallplate extender that uses Cat5e or Cat6 wires is ideal.
 The wallplates are sleek and can be easily installed.
 The cat52 or Cat6 wires are hidden behind walls and do not leave an unsightly mess.
-Moreover, this is cost effective since most offices already have systems that are connected using Cat5e or Cat6 wires that need not be replaced.
-For home installations, this system reduces the need for the purchase of the more expensive HDMI cables.
+Moreover, this is cost-effective since most offices already have systems that are connected using Cat5e or Cat6 wires that need not be replaced.
+For home installations, this system reduces the need for the purchase of more expensive HDMI cables.